omega8cc/boa/docs/DRUSH-FILTER-TESTING.md

 and pick a contributed module that is enabled on it (`token` is a safe choice on most distributions). `@<PLATFORM>` below is the platform's context name, listed by `ls /data/disk/<OCT>/.drush/platform_*.alias.drushrc.php`.
 The probe has its own name so it can coexist with the Test 2 probe.
+The permission helper is run the way the fix_permissions task runs it, by the Octopus user through sudo; it refuses any other caller.
+Test 2b already covers the limited-shell identity, so this test has no `<OCT>.ftp` step.

 ```bash
 ROOT=$(su -s /bin/bash - <OCT> -c "drush <SITE> dd" 2>/dev/null)     # or: status --fields=root --format=list